-Do you struggle feeding dinner to a family that is following 3 different diets at the same time?
-Is making those meals healthy and budget-friendly overwhelming?
-Solve your dinner problems with these 3 steps!
+Struggle to feed dinner to a family following 3 different diets at the same time?
+(And how hard is it to make those meals healthy and budget-friendly?!)
+Solve your dinner problems with these 3 steps.

 This post contains affiliate links, which means we receive a small compensation if you make a purchase using the links.
 You can view our full disclosure policy here.

 One of the most frustrating food challenges readers approach me with is how to meal plan or make-ahead your dinners when you have several different diet needs in the same house.

 For many of our families, on any given night we have one adult on Whole30, a child who refuses to eat anything but macaroni and cheese, one who might be reacting to gluten, and an adult who just wants normal meat and potatoes.

 Let’s be honest.
 The truth is many of us we live in a culture of endless options.
 We are not living in Little House on the Prairie, where dinner is dinner and this is all the food there is.
 Instead, our reality is gluten-free diets and picky eaters.
 It’s very normal for one house to have 3 different food goals under the same roof.